Stackclash/5e-vault/5. Mechanics/Bestiary/Beast/Swarm Of Poisonous Snakes.md

   - Swarm of Poisonous Snakes
 ---
 # [[5.
 Mechanics\Bestiary\Beast\Swarm Of Poisonous Snakes.md|Swarm of Poisonous Snakes]]
 *Source: Monster Manual p.
-338, Curse of Strahd.
+338, Curse of Strahd, Vecna: Eve of Ruin.
 Available in the SRD and the Basic Rules.*

 > [!note] The Nature of Swarms
 >